 I'd like to believe that this is an issue that could be fixed with a feature.
 However, it might also be a symptom of deeper problem.

 Food for thought.
 What do you think?

 👋 Hey!
 I'm Jared Palmer.
-I'm currently the Director of Developer Tools and Frameworks at Vercel where I lead the Next.js, React, Svelte, Turbopack, and Turborepo teams.
+I'm currently the VP of Product at Vercel.
 I joined Vercel after they acquired my build system startup Turborepo in late 2021.